 The Certified Customer Service Representative (CCSR) from the Florida Association of Insurance Agents is no longer accepted as of July 1, 2015.

 - Earned an associate degree or bachelor's degree from an accredited college

-or university with at least 9 academic hours of property and casualty insurance
+or university with at least 9 academic hours of property, casualty, and inland marine insurance

 curriculum, or the equivalent (an official transcript is required).
 [Exempt from

 - Become a resident of Florida, held a valid resident license with the equivalent

 line of authority for at least one (1) continuous year prior to applying for a license in Florida, and submit the application for the Florida customer representative license within 90 days of becoming a resident of Florida.
 [Transfer

 - Successfully completed 100 hour classroom course in all lines of insurance

 except life and annuities.
 Must be completed within two years of application